Friday, October 4, 2024

 Coffee

-I ordered new drum to fix the Lewmar windlass from Defender
+I ordered a new drum to fix the Lewmar windlass from Defender.

-Brian won’t listen or take advise on how to lift the dinghy.
-I told him I would pull up anchor by hand but he tried to do it.
+Brian won't listen to or take advice on how to lift the dinghy.
+I told him I would pull up the anchor by hand, but he tried to do it.
 Did not listen to instructions

-I did haul the anchor up by hand and discovered that he was not at the helm when the anchor was up.
+I hauled the anchor up by hand and found that he wasn't at the helm when I raised it.
 He was in the cabin.
-When I called him he acted like “what do you want”?
-Anchor was up and he was not at the helm.
+When I called him, he acted like, "What do you want?"
+The anchor was up, and he was not at the helm.
 Now Brian is a saboteur?

-Thursday October 3 Brian off at the Nyack.
-I found a building where I can plug in charge at the laptop and then found free Wifi at an MNT bank where I updated the Maximizer and my iPad iPhone walk back to the boat and prepared for my walk to Congress to get the new drum for the windlass.
-It was an8 mile 8 1/2 mile walk my toe is hurting and decided to take the bus back and ended up in the Palisades shopping mall - a very boring mall, humongously oversize.
+Thursday, October 3, Brian is off at the Nyack.
+I found a building with a laptop charging station and free Wi-Fi at an MNT bank, where I updated the Maximizer and my iPad.
+I then walked back to the boat, prepared for my walk to Congress to pick up the new drum for the windlass.
+It was an 8-mile, 8 1/2-mile walk.
+My toe was hurting, so I decided to take the bus back and ended up in the Palisades shopping mall—a very dull, humongously oversized mall.

-I took another bus back to the boat and install the winless drum.
-It’s sort of work, not perfectly, but I was able to get to work good enough to pull anchor and drop anchor.
+I took another bus back to the boat and installed the winless drum.
+It's not perfect, but I managed to get it working well enough to pull and drop anchor.

-Met Lise for supper at Hudson on the restaurant.
-She had picked up at 3 L of diesel for me in the water bottle that help me get to the next point to get fuel.
+Met Lisa for supper at Hudson's restaurant.
+She had picked up 3 litres of diesel for me in a water bottle, which helped me reach the next fueling point.

-We had a nice supper and we walked back to the boat together.
-I read a bit, snack on some peanuts and rewarded myself with a shot of scotch and then went to bed.
+We had a pleasant supper, and we walked back to the boat together.
+I read a bit, snacked on some peanuts, and rewarded myself with a shot of scotch, then went to bed.